HanaOrg/Konbini/doc/README.md

 ---

-If all the steps above were properly followed (you PRed both manifest files, your signature, and made a GitHub release with valid GPG signatures and SHA3-512 hashes), Konbini will be able to directly download your package's binaries and make them usable to users who download it.
+If all the steps above were properly followed (you PRed both manifest files, your signature, and made a GitHub release with valid PGP signatures and SHA3-512 hashes), Konbini will be able to directly download your package's binaries and make them usable to users who download it.

 Welcome to Konbini!